THOMASELOVE/432-classes-2025/projectA/plan_comments.md

 20 | Arya Patel | New sample and new linear model.
 21 | Tom Kupferer | New data set required.
 23 | Reilly Burhanna and Jose Diz Ferre | New sample and new linear model.
-28 | Leia George | New sample and new linear and logistic models.
 29 | Kelao Neumbo | New sample and new linear and logistic models.
-38 | Anika Krishna | New logistic model needed that uses original data, or new data.
 39 | Morgan McLoughlin | New linear and logistic models.
 40 | Manu Bulusu | New linear model.

 ## Project Plans where a new model (linear or logistic or both) is required, but where Dr. Love doesn't need a revision.